zoltanctoth/ceu-cloud-class/aws.md

 ### Logging into the AWS console

 **How we are going to do this:**
-- Please follow this URL: https://ceu.signin.aws.amazon.com/console
+- Please follow this URL: https://ceu.signin.aws.amazon.com/console .
+This is the login page of CEU's official AWS account.
 - Username: First part of your CEU email address (e.g example@ceu.edu -> `example` == username)
 - Password: TBA
 - Once you are logged in, select `EC2` from the list of Amazon Web Services.
 This tutorial is entirely focused on `EC2` (with some mention of `S3`) so the `EC2` console will be the starting point for many of the activities described below.